Infohub01.com

 Scaling the Forging Part

 The picture shows how we use the scale option to enlarge the part by 1.5%.
 This step compensates for the shrinkage that occurs when the forged part cools, ensuring the final dimensions are accurate.
-Scaling maintains the part’s proportions while adjusting its size for manufacturing requirements.
+Scaling maintains the part’s proportions while adjusting its size for manufacturing requirements, a key consideration in forging die design.

 In this step, we create the lock feature in the forging die to control and prevent mismatch during the forging process.
 Mismatch occurs when the two halves of the die do not align perfectly, which can lead to defects in the forged part.
 The lock helps ensure precise alignment by mechanically interlocking the die halves, maintaining correct positioning throughout forging.
 This improves the quality and consistency of the final part, reduces flash formation caused by misalignment, and protects the die from damage.
 Incorporating locks is essential for achieving accurate and reliable forging results.